cylesoft/op/docs/otp-spec.md

 - `data-type` informs the server how to interpret the data included in the request.
 - `client-type` informs the server what kind of client is making the request.

+But OTP servers are encouraged to accept any kind of request headers.

 ## Responses

+Unlike request verbs, which can be freely defined by the OTP server, OTP responses have a strict definition.
+(Unless you want to define your own version of the Obscure Transfer Protocol, in which case please define your responses with a version other than `otp/1.0`.)

-When performing a `req` request for a resource that exists, a OTP client should expect a response from the OTP server in the following format:
+When performing any verb request for a resource that exists, an OTP client should expect a response from the OTP server in the following format:

     otp/1.0 okay
     header-name Value